 In an age of instant communication, web conferencing, internet blogging, and social media, is there a place for a brick-and-mortar, face-to-face conference?
 We believe so, emphatically.

 Without doubt, Most of our readers have noticed the shortfalls of social media.
 While teleconferencing can handily enable us to assemble the nuts and bolts of our short term projects, we have all noticed the differences between electronic communication and meeting face to face.
 The teleconference or social media platform may get us 80% of what we need, nearly for free.
-It’s that last 20% that makes the difference between success and failure.
 A conference puts us in touch to grab that last 20%.

 If we are truly working to build God’s Kingdom, we cannot afford to squander all the work in a failure of communication.
 So yes, the last 20% is the costliest, yet it is so very valuable.